 Welcome to Franconia Notch State Park, located in the heart of the popular White Mountain National Forest.
 Franconia Notch is a spectacular mountain pass traversed by a unique parkway which extends from the Flume Gorge at the south to Echo Lake at the north.
 Franconia Notch was the home of the famous Old Man of the Mountain, the same "Great Stone Face" immortalized by Nathaniel Hawthorne and Daniel Webster.
+The Old Man of the Mountain was jagged cliffs atop Cannon Mountain that looked like the profile of a man's face.
+It's still famous, despite it's collapse in 2003.

 While you are here, stop at the Flume Gorge Visitor Center and walk through the renowned Flume Gorge, ride the exciting aerial tramway at Cannon Mountain, and visit the New England Ski Museum.
-Take your time, stop for a swim at Echo Lake, net a trout while fly fishing at Profile Lake, ride your bike on the Recreational Trail, watch for rock climbers, hawks, and falcons on Cannon Cliffs, or hike on the Appalachian Trail.
+If you love aquatic adventure, stop for a swim at Echo Lake or net a trout while fly fishing at Profile Lake.
+For those who would rather hit the trail, you can ride your bike on the Recreational Trail, watch for rock climbers, hawks, and falcons on Cannon Cliffs, or hike on the Appalachian Trail.

 Whether you're a state park enthusiast with tales and travels under your belt, or this is one of your first outings, you're not going to want to pass up the opportunity for an RV trip to Franconia Notch State Park.
 This piece of New Hampshire is home to the White Mountains and a part of New England that boasts so many outlets for recreation and wonder.

-Getting into the park and around to the two main camping areas for RVs and trailers is quite easy, as all lie along I-93.
-The parking areas you'll be concerned with reside in the Cannon RV Park and Lafayette Place Campground.
-The loops at Lafayette are the only ones you may run into any issues with, as larger rigs don't fair so well here.
+If you're camping, you'll want to head to Cannon RV Park or Lafayette Place Campground.
+The loops at Lafayette are the only ones you may run into any issues with, as larger rigs won't fare so well here.
 It's recommended that motorhome guests don't come with rigs any larger than 28 feet in length.
+Cannon RV Park can accommodate RVs up to 40 feet long.
 Local roads within the park have no driving restrictions for RVs or cars.

-The camping and hiking hub of the Notch is centrally located in the Park at Lafayette Place.
+The camping and hiking hub of the Notch is centrally located at Lafayette Place.
 It provides a great base from which to enjoy hiking, biking, fishing, swimming, and many attractions in the White Mountains.
 Information about hiking trails, safety, and the natural and cultural history of the park is available at the cabin near the campground entrance.

 A lodge is located at the campgrounds and houses the registration desk, information about area trails, and offers a small selection of camping supplies.
 All guests, including those with reservations, are required to check-in at the registration desk before making their way to their reserved site.